bytescale/bytescale-upload-widget/README.md

 - File TTL rules / expiring links.
 - And more...

-Uploading a `"Hello World"` text file is as simple as:
+Uploading a `"Hello World"` file is as simple as:

 ```shell
 curl --data "Hello World" \